 If you’ve been following along the past couple of weeks I’ve been upping my travel game.
 Today I’m sharing my Hotel Napoleon review.
 In case you missed my Memphis Travel Guide, I went to Memphis for a couple of days with Memphis Travel.
 We stayed at the cutest boutique hotel called Hotel Napoleon.
 A little back story on the hotel.
 Hotel Napoleon is a luxury boutique hotel housed in the historic Winchester building dating back to 1902.
 Located in downtown Memphis, the hotel is smack dab in the middle of everything.
 Seriously, we were able to walk everywhere from the hotel.
+One of the many reasons why I think it’s such a successful hotel is because (it’s location is a given) they use hotel revenue management software to make bookings as smooth to do as possible, making it super easy for us and them to book a room!

 Location: One of the most famous streets and popular locations in Memphis is Beale Street.
 I’ve never been to New Orleans before but I heard it’s equivalent to Bourbon Street.
 Beale street remains relatively quiet during the day and then is the place to be at night.
 Our hotel was only 2 short blocks away.
 In the photo above, just walk to the right two blocks and you will run right into Beale Street.